Key events of the 20th century: The Cold War (1947–1991)

 The spread of the communist ideology in general and the Soviet influence in particular made Western leaders nervous and it even lead to Churchill considering a preemptive attack on the USSR even before World War II was formally ended.
-Fearful of a possible invasion of Western Europe by Soviet forces or, more realistically, Soviet subversion of Western governments, the US set up clandestine "stay-behind" operations of armed resistance in collaboration with Western European leaders, which later evolved into Operation Gladio.

 The two rival blocks also coalesced into formal mutual defense organizations, with the formation of the North Atlantic Treaty Organization (NATO) in 1949 and the Warsaw Pact in 1955, each determine to expand its own influence among unaligned countries and limit the influence of their rivals.

 War by proxy

 Two wars and a near-war in the 1950s became the focus for capitalist versus communist struggle.
 The first war was the Korean War, fought between People's Republic of China-backed North Korea and mainly United States-backed South Korea.
 The Korean Peninsula was a Japanese colony between 1910 and 1945, when Soviet and American troops invaded and divided it along the 38th parallel.
 A communist government controlled the territory north of the border and a capitalist one controlled the South, with both authorities considering the other one illegitimate and claiming sovereignty over the entire peninsula.
-North Korea's invasion of South Korea on June 25, 1950 led to United Nations intervention.
+North Korea's invasion of South Korea on 25 June 1950 led to United Nations intervention.
 General Douglas MacArthur led troops from the United States, Canada, Australia, Great Britain, and other countries in repulsing the Northern invasion.
 However, the war reached a stalemate after Chinese intervention pushed U.N. forces back, and an Armistice ended hostilities in July 1953, leaving the two Koreas divided and tense for the rest of the century.